 How did Tuscany happen?

 By now, it was dark and we were starving, thankfully the hotel had a beautiful restaurant called Ristorante La Taverna Del Barbarossa.
-Although, we didn’t have much vegetarian options but still we managed to have a wonderful Italian dinner.
+Although, we didn’t have many vegetarian options but still we managed to have a wonderful Italian dinner.

 I had no idea what I was going to see in the morning, where we would be going, but I was just excited and couldn’t wait to get up early to start our photo tour with Stefano.